csci110/csci110.github.io/4_PlatformPrincess.md

 The first enemies are the spiders.
 They will move up and down the screen on their webs.
 If they collide with the princess, she will be knocked off balance— possibly into the water.

-- [ ] Define a class called `Spider` whose constructor function accepts two arguments (x, and y) and does the following for each instance of the class:
+- [ ] Define a class called `Spider` that is a child of the Sprite class whose constructor function accepts two arguments (x, and y) and does the following for each instance of the class:

 - gives it a name
 - sets its image file as `spider.png`